alecramsay/pg/README.md

 # pg

-Exploring redistricting tradeoffs inherent in a state's political geography
+Explores the tradeoffs for redistricting inherent in states' political geography